ChefYeshpal/webapp-translavania/README.md

 Here's a fun little thing: If you use vim, then open it and type in :smile You'll like it, and if you use nvim... you can do the same thing.
 Though results may vary...

+## Am I satisfied with this project?

+Honestly, not entirely.
+I wanted to make a full fledged game but then realised why it takes a long *long* time for games to actually be made.
+I was a little bogged down due to some upcoming exams but I'm content with what I've created right now.
+Although I do want to add more stuff in this :|
+But since the siege week has ended, I guess I'll have to submit this project, thanks for checking it out :)